quarree100/qScope_doc/source/frontend/programming.rst

 - A scenario for possible energy prices and further settings affecting the dynamics of the agent-based-model are set here as well.
 The source csv files for this lie in the :ref:`data folder<data>`.
 - Initialization of  GIS objects, such as the geographic canvas extents and the basemap file are initialized
-- Initialization of the grid_ objects.
+- Initialization of the :ref:`grid<grid>` objects.
 These are the cells representing the physical tiles on the table.
 They mirror the physical interaction and can be addressed by a grid object that is sent from the :ref:`The tag decoder software<cspy>` tag decoder at each interaction.
 - Initialization of the _modes.
 The different game stages are stored in a variable called ``modes``.

 .. _buildings: